kopkaa/kopkaa/README.md

 📚 I enjoy learning new things not only from my industry\
 📫 Contact me -  kopkayan@outlook.cz\
-⚒ Currently working in LinuxBox as JavaScript developer

 <!--
 **kopkaa/kopkaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.